Kyung Hee A. Choi

 After witnessing the terrorist attacks on the World Trade Center in 2001, Kyunghee A. Choi retired from a 25-year career in banking as a managing director with J.P.
 Morgan and chose to dedicate her life to serving Asian-Americans in northern New Jersey.
 She is the founder of Asian Health Services (AHS) at Holy Name Medical Center.
 Under her leadership, tenacity and striking ability to mobilize health care providers and volunteers, AHS has become a national model for culturally focused and linguistically sensitive health care.
 Ms. Choi has been able to raise unparalleled awareness and grant support for services specifically geared to the Asian community and has been instrumental in transforming Holy Name Medical Center into the "medical home" for more than 250,000 Asians in the NJ/NY area.
 Under the umbrella of AHS, five ethnic programs have been established and are operational in the hospital – the Korean, Chinese, Filipino, Japanese and Indian Medical Programs.

 Ms. Choi earned her BS in business management at the University of Maryland.
-She is completing her MPH in October 2017 at Columbia University, Mailman School of Public Health.
+She will complete her MPH in October 2017 at Columbia University, Mailman School of Public Health.
 She has received numerous awards, including a White House Award, for her work with AHS and her community service in children's education, women's issues, cultural awareness and preventive health screening areas.